Milk delivery: Cultural impact

 The comedy films The Milkman (1950) starring Donald O'Connor, and The Early Bird (1965), starring Norman Wisdom, portrayed the profession in the US and UK respectively.

 Tevye the Dairyman (Tevye der milkhiker) is the fictional pious Jewish narrator and protagonist of a series of short stories by Sholem Aleichem, and various adaptations of them, the most famous being the stage/film musical Fiddler on the Roof.

 Stephen King's short story "Morning Deliveries (Milkman No. 1)" (in the horror anthology Skeleton Crew (1985)), concerns a milkman who kills people by leaving "surprises" (including poison, toxic gas, and venomous spiders) in their milk cans.

 The title of the pop hit "No Milk Today" (1966) by the British band Herman's Hermits comes from notes left for the milkman.
 The title symbolizes the singer's recent breakup with his love interest who has just moved out of his house.

 The British comedian Benny Hill, himself a former milkman, had a hit novelty song called "Ernie (The Fastest Milkman In The West)" (1971).

 Ella Mae Morse had a US top 10 hit with "Milkman, Keep Those Bottles Quiet", from the film Broadway Rhythm (1944).

 The (unnamed) milkwoman was an occasional character in British sitcom Open All Hours, the object of Granville's desire.
 Despite working early mornings just as Granville did, she was also a part-time university student and a divorcee, representing aspirations of a life lived beyond the terraced streets of the local neighborhood.

-Episode 3 of the third series of television comedy series Father Ted is titled "Speed 3" and centers around the lustul behavior of milkman Pat Mustard, Ted's feud with him, and the tragic outcome.
+Episode 3 of the third series of television comedy series Father Ted is titled "Speed 3" and centers around the lustful behavior of milkman Pat Mustard, Ted's feud with him, and the tragic outcome.

 In Raymond Briggs' graphic novel Ethel and Ernest, based on the true story of Mr. Briggs' parents, Ernest Briggs, Raymond's father, is described as being a milkman for the R.A.C.S.